pul-kit/asu_pendingtags/README.md

 **This script will automatically resolve pending tags in a Canvas roster.
 What the script does:**

-Finds students with pending tags, removes ALL sections that start with alphabets, and re-adds students back to that section.
+Finds students with pending tags, removes ALL sections that start with alphabets, and re-adds students back to those sections.

 **Before you run the script, make sure:**
 1. You are logged into your admin account.